 However, the complicated answer is that yes, a standard fingerprint check summary, that searches the FBI database, may provide all criminal history, regardless of when it occurred.
 Nevertheless, each state can regulate how far back a fingerprint background check may be looked at by potential employers.
 Because of this, the impact of the background check and your criminal history may vary depending on the employer or situation.

 Most states restrict the information to seven years, but others allow a 10-year history to be reported, but only for fingerprint checks.
-Since a FBI background check is different, there’s no limit on the length of time this sort of security check might examine.
+Since an FBI background check is different, there’s no limit on the length of time this sort of security check might examine.

 How Far Back Does a Background Check Go?